CICE-Consortium/Icepack/doc/source/science_guide/sg_snow.rst

 Snow compaction by wind
 -----------------------

-High wind speeds compact the upper portion of a snow pack into ``wind slab," a dense and more conductive medium that resists further drifting.
+High wind speeds compact the upper portion of a snow pack into "wind slab," a dense and more conductive medium that resists further drifting.
 An effective snow density is computed based on wind speed, which is then used to limit snow erosion of denser snow.

 :cite:`Lecomte15` note that once snow is deposited, its density changes very little.
 During deposition, the density primarily falls into one of two types, wind slab for wind velocities greater than about 10 m/s, and loose snow for lighter winds.
 Their table 3 indicates densities for a variety of snow types.
 "Hard slab," deposited at :math:`V` = 13 m/s, has a density of :math:`\rho_s` = 403 kg m :math:`^{−3}` and "soft slab" is :math:`\rho_s` = 321 kg m :math:`^{−3}`, deposited at :math:`V` = 10 m/s.
 Linearly interpolating between these values, we have :math:`\rho_s = 27.3V + 47.7`.
 For simplicity, we assign a minimum snow density of :math:`\rho_s^{min}` = 100 kg m :math:`^{−3}` s